-The Perkins County Rural Water has supplied fifteen consecutive years of safe drinking water to the public it serves and has been awarded the Secretary's Award for Drinking Water Excellence by the South Dakota Department of Environment and Natural Resources.
+Last year, the Perkins County Rural Water monitored your drinking water for possible contaminants.
 This report is a snapshot of the quality of the water that we provided last year.
 Included are details about where your water comes from, what it contains, and how it compares to Environmental Protection Agency (EPA) and state standards.
 We are committed to providing you with information because informed customers are our best allies.